ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 1. The AS defines the positive integer NUM as follows.
 If the value N specified in the 'diff' query parameter in the GET request is equal to 0 or greater than the pre-defined positive integer MAX\_N (see {{sec-trl-endpoint-supporting-diff-queries}}), then NUM takes the value of MAX_N.
 Otherwise, NUM takes N.

-2. The AS determines U = min(NUM, SIZE), where SIZE <= MAX_N is the number of TRL updates pertaining to the requester and currently stored at the AS.
+2. The AS determines U = min(NUM, SIZE), where SIZE <= MAX_N.
+In particular, SIZE is the number of TRL updates pertaining to the requester and currently stored at the AS.

 3. The AS prepares U diff entries.
 If U is equal to 0 (e.g., because SIZE is equal to 0 at step 2), then no diff entries are prepared.